KaiTheRedNinja/Jumbleum/Notes.docc/Physics/Topics/Thermal Properties of Matter.md

 <doc:Energy#Kinetic-Store> of the object (which is energy due to the object's motion).
 - Internal potential energy: Energy due to the forces between particles.
 Closer particles have higher potential energy.
+    - Note something interesting: Internal potential energy is actually always negative.
+This is because we treat the PE as 0 when the particles are infinitely far apart.
+Because you need to _add_ energy to move particles away from each other (ie, break intermolecular bonds), the starting potential energy is actually negative.

 For example, consider two beakers.